System design interview guide

 Interval / exclusion

-Postgres exclusion constraints on tstzrange are powerful; many interviews stay at simpler night granularity.
+Postgres exclusion constraints on tstzrange are powerful for overlapping ranges.
+Many interviews stay at simpler night granularity—say which you pick.

 Viral listing funnel

-Optimistic: many short-TTL holds; first capture wins; others get 409.
-Queue: serialize checkout attempts—fairness tradeoff.
+Optimistic: Many short-TTL holds; first capture wins; others get 409.

 Detailed design